 So here is a slightly easier and quicker way to make homemade funnel cakes.
 You can use the same recipe for deep frying, but here I just fry them like pancakes.
 They aren’t deep fried, and you can tell, but they are still delicious, according to my daughter.
 You can use this method for your own recipe for funnel cakes, too.

-how to make funnel cakes
+how to make homemade funnel cake without deep frying

 you will need: